Events

 Online

 In this virtual workshop, Audrey Comstock presented her recent work on the Covid-19 pandemic and the response of WHO and state actors.
-Professors Kyle Rapp and Gino Pauselli also joined the conversation.
 Paper Abstract What explains when states derogate from international human rights law during the COVID-19 pandemic?
-Conventional understanding of treaty derogations suggests that...
+Conventional understanding of treaty derogations suggests that domestic democratic structures, not the crisis at hand, explain derogation...

 READ MORE >>